IMPROVE YOUR CHANCES OF

 IMPROVE LIVE BIRTH RATES

 Clinical trials shows that acupuncture administered on the same day of embryo transfer improves live birth rates(8)(9).

 There are several clinical trials which support the benefits of acupuncture to sperm parameters(10).
 It is clear that more research is needed to further evaluate Chinese Medicine and Acupuncture in male infertility.

 Some studies have demonstrated how acupuncture may improve male fertility in following areas:

-A particular clinical trial has looked sperm behaviour in a IVF setting.
+A particular clinical trial has looked at sperm behaviour in a IVF setting.
 This was study involving 82 infertile men with pathological semen abnormalities and who’s sperm achieved a poor fertilization rate in at least 2 IVF/ICSI cycles.
-Fertilization rates after acupuncture were significantly higher than that before treatment.(12)
+Fertilization rates after acupuncture were significantly higher than before treatment(12).

 - Balk J et al, The relationship between perceived stress, acupuncture, and pregnancy rates among IVF patients: A pilot study.
 Complement Ther Clin Practice.
 2010 Aug;16(3):154-7).

 - Ming H et al, 2009 Electroacupuncture reduces uterine artery blood flow impedance in infertile women.
 Taiwan, Journal of Obstetrics and Gynecology 2009; 48: 148-51